chrisbryant01/python_movie_trailers/README.md

 ### Build/Run

-Navigate to project and, in the terminal run entertainment_center.py using Python, i.e.:
+Navigate to project and, in the terminal run entertainment_center.py using Python:

 <code>
 py entertainment_center.py